artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 Create a contribution page and set up a regular donation using the "test-drive" page.
 Check things at CiviCRM's end and at GoCardless' end.
 Note that GoCardless keeps a log of whether webhooks were successful and gives you the chance to resubmit them, too, if I remember correctly.

-Note: if you're running a "test-drive" contribution page you should use [GoCardless' test bank details](https://developer.gocardless.com/getting-started/developer-tools/test-bank-details/).
+Note: if you're running a "test-drive" contribution page you should use [GoCardless' test bank details].

 BACS details for UK: